iamalegambetti/aigen-foodreview/README.md

 AiGen-FoodReview is a multimodal dataset of machine-generated fake restaurant reviews and images.
 The dataset is divided into 3 splits: training (60%), validation (20%), and test (20%), named train.csv, val.csv, and test.csv, respectively.

+## Abstract
+Online reviews in the form of user-generated content (UGC) significantly impact consumer decision-making.
+However, the pervasive issue of not only human fake content but also machine-generated content challenges UGC's reliability.
+Recent advances in Large Language Models (LLMs) may pave the way to fabricate indistinguishable fake generated content at a much lower cost.
+Leveraging OpenAI's GPT-4-Turbo and DALL-E-2 models, we craft AiGen-FoodReview, a multimodal dataset of 20,144 restaurant review-image pairs divided into authentic and machine-generated.
+We explore unimodal and multimodal detection models, achieving 99.80% multimodal accuracy with FLAVA.
+We use attributes from readability and photographic theories to score reviews and images, respectively, demonstrating their utility as handcrafted features in scalable and interpretable detection models with comparable performance.
+This paper contributes by open-sourcing the dataset and releasing fake review detectors, recommending its use in unimodal and multimodal fake review detection tasks, and evaluating linguistic and visual features in synthetic versus authentic data.

 ## Data Generation Methodology
 ![alt text](assets/method.jpeg)